AidanBrown321/M5.2/README.md

 fine and contrasts well with the black text.

-Semantic HTML: When you try to navigate it using a keyboard, there are no header tags or paragraph elements implemented, so it is hard to tell where you are on the site.
-I replaced the div class="nav with an actual nav elements and added paragraph tags throughout the article.
+Semantic HTML: When you try to navigate it using a keyboard, there are no header tags or paragraph elements implemented, so it is hard to tell where you are on the site if you were using a screen reader.
+Also, not all of buttons are accessible like the show comments button that it is at the bottom.
+I replaced the div class="nav" with an actual nav elements and added paragraph tags throughout the article.

 Images: I added alt text to all of the images.